seerai/.github/.github/ISSUE_TEMPLATE/docs_template.md

+---
+name: Documentation Template
+about: Suggest or fix our documentation
+title: ''
+labels: ''
+assignees: ''

+---

 ## New or Exisiting ?
 <!-- Is this an issue with current documentation or do do we need to create new documentation -->